nextgis/docs_ngweb/source/op_backup.rst

    $ docker compose down
    $ docker compose up -d postgres

-Wait for ``postgres`` to launch, it takes between 10 and 30 seconds normally, then delete the ``nextgisweb`` database and restart ``postgres`` to create a blanck database.
+Wait for ``postgres`` to launch, it takes between 10 and 30 seconds normally, then delete the ``nextgisweb`` database and restart ``postgres`` to create a blank database.
 Also you need to delete the volume containing NextGIS Web data files:

 .. code:: bash